ordina-jworks/ordina-jworks.github.io/_posts/2021-04-23-SSE-with-HTTP2.md

 Is there no communication from client to server required?
 Is the application you are trying to build supposed to be cloud-native?

-If the answer to this question is no and there is no need to have communication from client to server, it might save you a lot of work going for SSE over WS.
+If the answer to these questions is no and there is no it might save you a lot of work going for SSE over WS.

-## HTTP/1.1 vs HTTP/2
+# HTTP/1.1 vs HTTP/2
 HTTP/1.1 is an old protocol, it loads requests one-by-one over a single TCP connection or in parallel over multiple TCP connections in an effort to decrease loading times while requiring more resources.
 This was fine when this protocol was new, about 23 years ago, but as time goes by and webpages become more advanced, the limitations of this protocol are really starting to show.
 This is why HTTP/2 was made, it aims to tackle the limitations set by HTTP/1.1 and be more future-proof.